LionRouge1/To_do_list/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Awesome Books
+# To Do list

-> In this project we are making a library where you can save all your favorite books!
+> This project is a tool that helps to organize your day.
+It simply lists the things that you need to do and allows you to mark them as complete.

 ## Built With